Queen's Creek: 19th century: another defensive line

 In the mid-19th century, during the American Civil War, Queen's Creek and College Creek again served as parts of another cross-peninsula defensive barrier.
 The center section erected on land was located further east.
 Queen's Creek became the northern anchor of the Williamsburg Line.
 This was a series of 14 redoubts east of town, with earthen Fort Magruder (also known as Redoubt # 6) at the crucial junction of the two major roads leading to Williamsburg from the east.
-The design and construction had been oversee by the College of William and Mary's President Benjamin S. Ewell, who owned a farm in James City County.
-He was commissioned as an officer in the Confederate Army after the College closed in June 1861 for the duration of the war.
+The design and construction had been oversee by the College of William & Mary's President Benjamin S. Ewell, who owned a farm in James City County.
+He was commissioned as an officer in the Confederate Army after the college closed in June 1861 for the duration of the war.

 There was combat in the Williamsburg area in the spring of 1862 during the Peninsula Campaign, a Union effort to take Richmond from the east from a base at Fort Monroe.
 Throughout late 1861 and early 1862, the small contingent of Confederate defenders was known as the Army of the Peninsula, and led by popular General John B. Magruder.
 He successfully used ruse tactics to bluff the invaders as to the size and strength of his forces.
 He intimidated them into a slow movement up the Peninsula, gaining valuable time defenses to be constructed for the Confederate capital at Richmond.

 In early May 1862, after holding off the Union troops for more than a month, the defenders withdrew quietly from the Warwick Line (stretching across the Peninsula between Yorktown and Mulberry Island).
 As General George McClellan's Union forces moved up the Peninsula to pursue the retreating Confederate forces, a rear guard force led by General James Longstreet and supported by General J.E.B.
 Stuart's cavalry blocked their westward progression at the Williamsburg Line.

 At the Battle of Williamsburg on May 5, 1862, and the next day, May 6, the city fell to the Union.
 But, the retreating defenders behind the Williamsburg Line had succeeded in delaying the Union forces long enough for the retreating Confederates safely to reach the outer defenses of Richmond.
 McClellan besieged Richmond resulted, culminating in the Seven Days Battles, but he failed to take the city.
-The War dragged on for nearly 3 more years at great cost to lives and finances for both sides before its conclusion in April 1865.
+The war dragged on for nearly three more years at great cost to lives and finances for both sides before its conclusion in April 1865.
 Much damage was done to the Williamsburg area during the Union occupation, which lasted until September 1865.